-How to iterate over enums in TypeScript - LogRocket Blog
+How to iterate over enums in TypeScript (with code examples) - LogRocket Blog

 "Green" "Yellow" "Red" 1 2 3

 Let’s say we’re interested in the numeric values, not in the string ones.
-We can filter the latter out similarly as before, using
+We can filter the latter out similar to before, using

 .filter((v) => !isNaN(Number(v))).

-Note: Editor’s note: This article was last reviewed and updated in June 2025.
-The update includes clear, practical code examples for iterating over numeric and string enums using